 Short answer: because Pinterest is a search engine, not a social media platform.

 Long answer: Pinterest is a great way to drive your visibility and reach, because it has an enormous and active user base (hi, 400+ million monthly users)!
 Also, word on the street is that Pinterest users are more ready to buy and willing to engage with branded / sponsored content than any other platform.
-Pinterest is the second largest driver of traffic to websites, and any of your pins have the potential to show up in a search result.
-Every new piece of content you upload has the chance to perform well.
-Pinterest also offers a huge SEO benefit because of all of the backlinks to your website, and the images with text on them (because Pinterest’s algorithm can read text on photos).
-And lastly, Pinterest is much more hands-off than any other social platform, because once you put your pin out into the world, you don’t really need to do much else (whereas on Instagram, you’ll need to engage with your audience and respond to comments, etc).
+Because Pinterest users are heading to the site to look for inspiration and info, if you’re on Pinterest, you’ll be capturing your audience before they even think to look at your competitors.

 BTL Note: I love Pinterest because it feels like an even playing field!
 When you search for something, you’re willing to trust any pin that comes up in your search if it looks professional and is aesthetically pleasing, and you don’t care about someone’s follower count when you save their pin.
 Anyone has the opportunity to be found, and anyone has the ability to educate.
-Also, if you want to learn more about “backlinks,” click here.

 A: While there’s no set ratio, I recommend posting at least one piece of fresh, original content per day.
 Make sure the fresh pins have different URLs, different pin graphics, and different descriptions to avoid being spammy.
 No one wants to see the same pin 10 times on your profile.
 Anything beyond 1 fresh pin per day is cherries on top.